dapphub/dpack/README.md

+`dpack`
+---

 `dpack` is a tool and library for working with deployed objects on EVM chains.
+It is in alpha / active development.

-It bundles named addresses and their type metadata in a way that makes it easy to quickly interact with.
+It bundles named addresses and their type metadata in a way that makes it easy to quickly set up bindings for entire configurations of contracts.

 This provides a missing part of the dev toolchain that is somewhat unique to blockchain development.
 It is analagous to a *linker* that manipulates *object files*, except the runtime environment is universal to everyone and pseudo-content-addressed via contract addresses.

 Compare this to package managers, which deal mostly with *source* management.
-Also compare this to ethPM, which makes an ontological error by mapping addresses onto contract types 1:1.
+Also compare this to ethPM and similar package managers, which make an ontological error by mapping addresses onto contract types 1:1.

 The goal is for it to work as a standalone library, a command line tool, or a hardhat plugin.